surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 cat cloud-steampipe-surveilr.jsonl | surveilr ingest tasks
 ```

-This will ensure both server and cloud platform data are ingested and stored in the **RSSD SQLite** format for further use.
+This will ensure cloud platform data are ingested and stored in the **RSSD SQLite** format for further use.

 ---